What to do in Puerto Escondido

 Playa Zicatela - some of the biggest waves in Mexico

-Playa Zicatela is 3.5km of golden sand and gnarly waves.
+Playa Zicatela is 3.5km of golden sand and massive waves.
 It has three distinct sections...

 Playa Principal